odin-lang/odin-lang.org/content/docs/overview.md

 #### `#load(<string-path>)` or `#load(<string-path>, <type>)`

-Returns a `[]u8` of file contents at compile time, or optionally as another type.
+Returns a `[]u8` of the file contents at compile time.
+This means that the loaded data is baked into your program.
+Optionally, you can provide a type name as second argument; interpreting the data as being of that type.
 ```odin
 foo := #load("path/to/file")
 bar := #load("path/to/file", string)